MikolajSoska/SentimentAnalysis/README.md

 # SentimentAnalysis
 Project for Data Science course in Jagiellonian University.
-Sentiment analisys of fine foods reviews from Amazon.
+Sentiment analysis of fine foods reviews from Amazon.